ngs-docs/angus/rmarkdown_rnaseq.md

 1. Create `.Rmd` report that includes R code chunks and and markdown narratives (as indicated in steps above.).
 2. Give the `.Rmd` file to `knitr` to execute the R code chunks and create a new `.md` file.
-    - <a href="http://yihui.name/knitr/" target="_blank">Knitr</a> is a package within R that allows the integration of R code into rendered RMarkdown documents such as HTML, latex, pdf, word, among other document types.
+    - [Knitr](http://yihui.name/knitr/) is a package within R that allows the integration of R code into rendered RMarkdown documents such as HTML, latex, pdf, word, among other document types.
 3. Give the `.md` file to **pandoc**, which will create the final rendered document (e.g. html, Microsoft word, pdf, etc.).
-    - <a href="http://pandoc.org/" target="_blank">Pandoc</a> is a universal document converter and enables the conversion of one document type (in this case: `.Rmd`) to another (in this case: HTML)
+    - [Pandoc](http://pandoc.org/) is a universal document converter and enables the conversion of one document type (in this case: `.Rmd`) to another (in this case: HTML)

 ![How an Rmd document is rendered](_static/rmarkdown/Rmd_workflow.png)